JohannHospice/strider-telegram/README.md

 ## Strider Telegram plugin

-This plugin allows us to send notification to Telegram Channel using bot and like this you can notice your collaborators about the last deployment of your projets.
+this plugin allows you to send notifications to Telegram channel using bot and like this you can inform your collaborators about the last deployments of your projets.

 #### Settings